The required version of Centreon software for compatibility with Centreon MAP is as follows:

 |MySQL data partition||2GB||5GB||10GB||Ask Centreon Support|

-To correctly use the dedicated memory, you have to edit the JAVA_OPTS parameter in the tomcat configurations file /etc/tomcat/tomcat/tomcat.conf and restart the service :
+To correctly implement the dedicated memory, you have to edit the JAVA_OPTS parameter in the Tomcat configurations file /etc/tomcat/tomcat/tomcat.conf and restart the service:

-NB: The Xmx value depends on the amount of memory corresponding to the above table.
+NB: The Xmx value depends on the amount of memory indicated in the above table.

-The space used by Centreon Map server is directly determined by the number of elements you add into your views.
-An element is any graphical object in Centreon Map.
-Most of elements (like hosts, groups, etc.) have children which must be included in the count.
+The space used by Centreon MAP server is directly determined by the number of elements you add into your views.
+An element is any graphical object in Centreon MAP.
+Most elements (like hosts, groups, etc.) have children which must be included in the count.

-These values are taken after optimizing the tables of Centreon Map.
+These values are applied after optimization of Centreon MAP tables.

 |OS||CentOS 7 / Redhat 7|